Welcome to Newham Green Gym, the East Ham Nature Reserve Conservation Volunteers

 Our address is East Ham Nature Reserve, Norman Road, London E6 6HN.

-We meet every Wednesday 10am-1pm and the last Saturday of each month 10am-1pm.
-The next Saturday work session will be 31st August 10am-1pm.
+We meet every Wednesday and the last Saturday of each month 10am-1pm.
 Even if you don’t want to work, come along at 11.30am for hot drinks, biscuits and chat.
 We make a small contribution of £1, or whatever you can afford, to cover our costs.

-If you would like to join our group, just turn up wearing suitable clothes and shoes (there are a lot of brambles and stinging nettles on the site).
+If you come to work please wear suitable clothes and shoes (there are a lot of brambles and stinging nettles on the site).
 We provide gloves and tools.

 Please note that, as all our tasks involve using sharp tools, we cannot take responsibility for under 18s.
 Children are welcome, but must be supervised at all times by a responsible adult.